Learning Center

 • Communicating with Older Adults

-"Communicating with Older Adults" is a concise and engaging video designed to help healthcare professionals improve their communication techniques with older adult patients.
+"Communicating with Older Adults" is a concise and engaging video designed to help health care professionals improve their communication techniques with older adult patients.
 This video highlights common barriers caused by age-related biases, emphasizing how poor communication can lead to misdiagnoses, delayed diagnoses, improper treatment, medication mistakes, distrust, and patient dissatisfaction.
-Through practical communication strategies—such as speaking directly to and facing patients, asking open-ended questions, monitoring body language, using visual aids, and minimizing distractions—healthcare providers can foster trust and ensure effective, person-centered care.
-As the aging population grows, mastering clear communication and building trusting relationships with patients are essential for delivering high-quality healthcare that is free of age bias.
+Through practical communication strategies—such as speaking directly to and facing patients, asking open-ended questions, monitoring body language, using visual aids, and minimizing distractions—health care providers can foster trust and ensure effective, person-centered care.
+As the aging population grows, mastering clear communication and building trusting relationships with patients are essential for delivering high-quality health care that is free of age bias.

 Support provided by AARP.